sporestudio/ftp-server/docs/README.md

 This project contains a **Continuous Integration** workflow made with **Github Actions** features to ensure the quality of the code and the correct syntax in the Ansible files.

   - **Deploy yaml file was created to trigger the action when a commit is done**.
-How you can see the test are running in Ubuntu 24.04 and there is a job to install the necessary dependencies for run [Ansible Lint](https://ansible.readthedocs.io/projects/lint/) and another one to run it.
+How you can see the test are running in Ubuntu 24.04 and there is a job to install the necessary dependencies for [Ansible Lint](https://ansible.readthedocs.io/projects/lint/) and another one to run it.

     ```yml
     name: ansible-lint